-1.1.5 Audit logs
+1.2.5 Audit logs

-Audit logs - Activity and events from TycoAl suite are stored in audit log records that administrators can access to view evidence of the activities that have affected the system and indicate the timestamped operation, procedure or event.
-System, boot logs are recorded along with the logs from the tycoAl suite application.
+Audit logs - Activity and events from TycoAI suite are stored in audit log records that administrators can access to view evidence of the activities that have affected the system and indicate the timestamped operation, procedure or event.
+System, boot logs are recorded along with the logs from the tycoAI suite application.

-- Enabled by default TycoAl suite is preconfigured to record activity and events in an audit log. - Time synchronized TycoAl suite audit log timestamps can be synchronized to a common reference clock for the system, using NTP. - Delete protected TycoAl suite audit logs are protected from deletion.
+- Enabled by default TycoAI suite is preconfigured to record activity and events in an audit log. - Time synchronized TycoAI suite audit log timestamps can be synchronized to a common reference clock for the system, using NTP. - Delete protected TycoAI suite audit logs are protected from deletion.

-1.1.6 Availability assurance
+1.2.6 Availability assurance

-Backup and Restore - A backup copy of the TycoAl configuration and run-time data that can restore a TycoAl server.
+Backup and Restore - A backup copy of the TycoAI configuration and run-time data that can restore a TycoAI server.

-1.1.7 Software updates
+1.2.7 Software updates

-TycoAl suite software can be updated via the TycoAl Administrator web UI.
+TycoAI suite software can be updated via the TycoAI Administrator web UI.

-1.2.0 Intended environment
+1.3.0 Intended environment

-The TycoAl suite should be installed on premise within a data center equipment rack with restricted access.
+The TycoAI suite should be installed on premise within a data center equipment rack with restricted access.

-Internet connectivity

-This product does not require Internet access.
+Internet connectivity - This product does not require Internet access.
 It is recommended that TycoAI suite not be connected to the internet.

-1.3.0 Hardening methodology
+1.4.0 Hardening methodology

-While TycoAl suite provides onboard security safeguards, including many secure-by-default settings, we recommend that the system is hardened according to the guidance outlined in section 2, deployment.
+While TycoAI suite provides onboard security safeguards, including many secure-by-default settings, we recommend that the system is hardened according to the guidance outlined in section 2, deployment.

-Generally a defense-in-depth strategy employing standard IT hardening methods and compensating controls as needed to compliment the base security features of each component.
+Generally, a defense-in-depth strategy employing standard IT hardening methods and compensating controls as needed to compliment the base security features of each component.

-1.1.8 User management best practices
+1.4.1 User management best practices

-Following best practices for managing user accounts, their credentials and authorizations (permissions) can greatly improve the security for the system.
+TycoAl Suite Hardening Guide Following best practices for managing user accounts, account credentials and authorizations (permissions) can greatly improve the security for the system.
 Some guidance is presented in this section.
 For additional guidance NIST standards such as SP 800-63 Digital Identity Guidelines may be consulted.